shea-farrell/rh-ty-blog.github.io/docs/_posts/2024-11-4-Jack_Kelly.markdown

 After Lunch, Jen had us do a project on sustainability where Cian and i were back at it again to drop another banger. we had an hour to do so and after we sat and watched everybody elses presentations.
 After we went back to work on our blogs for abit and then we would go to listen to someone speak about sports.

+ The fella on about sports was a Italian and he spoke about telemetry in xbox racing games. he showed how he could collect the data from the game and display it on his screen.